ash-project/ash_paper_trail/documentation/tutorials/getting-started-with-ash-paper-trail.md

-# Get started with paper trail
+# Getting started with AshPaperTrail

 Then, add the `AshPaperTrail.Resource` extension to any resource you would like to version and configure the change tracking mode